Network Conversations Monitor (10062)

 |---|---|---|

 | Top N per exporter (0 for all traffic) | Top N Reported Hosts per NetFlow Exporter (set to 0 to report all flows).
-NOTE: Conversations with malicious hosts are reported regardless whether they are in Top N by traffic volume or not! | min = 0, max = 100000, default = 50 |
+NOTE: Conversations with malicious hosts are reported regardless of whether they are in Top N by traffic volume or not! | min = 0, max = 100000, default = 50 |

 | Session report timeout, sec | Inactivity threshold to determine when a conversation has ended.
 When reached, an event is reported with state="E". | default - 60s (Min: 0, Max: 600).
 Should exceed device inactive timeout.
-Note: Set to 0 to disable duration/state tracking for maximum performance. |
+Set to 0 to disable duration/state tracking for maximum performance. |

 | Report inactive sessions | If set to 1, report inactive session with 0 bytes/packets, even if there were no flows during DCI.
-If set to 0, inactive sessions are not reported | default - 0 |
+If set to 0, inactive sessions are not reported. | default - 0 |

 | Report long flows with cumulative bytes and packets | If set to 1, cumulative bytes and packets are reported for long sessions.
-If set to 0, incremental bytes and packets are reported for long flows (state = “C”) | default - 0 |
+If set to 0, incremental bytes and packets are reported for long flows (state = "C"). | default - 0 |

-| Enable (1) or disable (0) deduplication | If set to 1 (de-duplication enabled), the Module reports flows only from authoritative exporters | default - 0 |
+| Enable (1) or disable (0) deduplication | If set to 1 (de-duplication enabled), the Module reports flows only from authoritative exporters. | default - 0 |

-| Enable (1) or disable (0) multiplying by sampling rate | If set to 1, when flow is sampled (e.g. sFlow, sampled NetFlow/IPFIX), the sampling rate is used to multiply bytes and packets to report total traffic as statistical approximation* | default - 0 |
+| Enable (1) or disable (0) multiplying by sampling rate | If set to 1, when a flow is sampled (e.g. sFlow, sampled NetFlow/IPFIX), the sampling rate is used to multiply bytes and packets to report total traffic as a statistical approximation. | default - 0 |

-| Default sampler rate | If sampling information is not available, use this rate to multiply bytes and packets to report total traffic as statistical approximation | default - 1 |
+| Default sampler rate | If sampling information is not available, use this rate to multiply bytes and packets to report total traffic as a statistical approximation. | default - 1 |

-| Enable (1) or disable (0) reporting bidirectional conversations | If set to 1, stitch client-server flows reporting bytes_in and bytes_out, packets_in and packets_out in on consolidated message | default - 0 |
+| Enable (1) or disable (0) reporting bidirectional conversations | If set to 1, stitch client-server flows reporting bytes_in and bytes_out, packets_in and packets_out in one consolidated message. | default - 0 |

 | Enable (1) or disable (0) reporting client port | If set to 1, the ephemeral client port number is reported.
 If set to 0, client port number is not taken into account for consolidation, and reported as 0.
-To preserve client ports for specific destination ports, refer to the TIP below the table | default - 1 |
+To preserve client ports for specific destination ports, refer to the TIP below the table. | default - 1 |

 | Enable (1) or disable (0) reporting flow denied events | If set to 1, denied or rejected flows are reported.
-If set to 0, only allowed or accepted flows are reported | default - 1 |
+If set to 0, only allowed or accepted flows are reported. | default - 1 |

-| Enable (1) or disable (0) generating end of conversation events | If set to 1, events at the end of conversations (state=E) are created and reporteed.
-If set to 0, events with stary=E are not reported | default - 0 |
+| Enable (1) or disable (0) generating end of conversation events | If set to 1, events at the end of conversations (state=E) are created and reported.
+If set to 0, events with state=E are not reported. | default - 0 |

 | Enable (1) or disable (0) SNMP enrichment | If set to 1, the Module will call SNMP service to enrich flow data with sysName and interface names.
-If set to 0, SNMP service is not called | default - 1 |
+If set to 0, SNMP service is not called. | default - 1 |

-| Enable (1) or disable (0) NetFlow timestamp correction | If set to 1, the Module will correct out of sequence flow_start_time and flow_end_time, which can occur due to a bug in the Netflow implementation on certain devices | default - 0 |
+| Enable (1) or disable (0) NetFlow timestamp correction | If set to 1, the Module will correct out of sequence flow_start_time and flow_end_time, which can occur due to a bug in the NetFlow implementation on certain devices. | default - 0 |

 While NFO inherently reduces volume through flow consolidation, you can achieve massive additional gains by ignoring ephemeral client ports.